frantzmiccoli/drkns/README.md

 ```
 pip install drkns

 drkns check             # We never know
 drkns sync in           # Get past execution statuses from S3
-drkns debug    # If needed, you can check which steps are going to run here
+drkns debug             # If needed, you can check which steps are
+                        #   going to run here
-drkns run      # Run the steps
+drkns run               # Run all steps
-drkns clean    # Will remove one week old execution statuses to limit disk usage
+drkns clean             # Will remove one week old execution statuses to
+                        #   limit disk usage
-drkns sync out # Persist all execution statuses from S3
+drkns sync out --delete # Persist all execution statuses from S3,
+                        #  **use --delete** to also delete data removed by
+                        #  `clean`
 ```

 Documentation